Homotopy Theory for Ordered Simplicial Complexes: From Simplicial Sets to Ordered Simplicial Complexes

-This could not be the image of an ordered simplicial complex because a partial order which restricts to these orderings for the simplices would cause all the vertices to be identified. \end{remark} \begin{remark} To elaborate on the previous remark: $U$ has been identified as the canonical functor from $\Osc$ to $\sSet$, and hence to $\sSetBC$, by sending an ordered simplicial complex to the obvious choice of simplicial set with the same nondegenerate simplices \cite{finitespaces}.
+To elaborate: $U$ has been identified as the canonical functor from $\Osc$ to $\sSet$, and hence to $\sSetBC$, by sending an ordered simplicial complex to the obvious choice of simplicial set with the same nondegenerate simplices \cite{finitespaces}.
 However, $U$ is not in fact fully faithful as previously assumed in Proposition 10.2.2 of \cite{finitespaces}.
 Let $X \in \Osc$ consist of two vertices $a$ and $b$, no other simplices, and the partial order relation $a \leq b$.
 Then there are 3 elements in $\Osc(X,X)$ but 4 elements in $\sSetBC(UX,UX)$; in particular, there is no map swapping $a$ and $b$ in $\Osc$, but there is in $\sSetBC$.

 Thus, the relationship between $\Osc$ and $\sSetBC$ is more subtle, and $U$ is not an embedding of $\Osc$ into $\sSet$ or $\sSetBC$.
 Rather, the essential image of $U$ consists of simplicial sets such that the order relation generated by taking the natural order on each simplex is still a partial order.
 Hence we can consider two 0-simplices in a simplicial set to be comparable if and only if they are connected by a chain of 1-simplices.
 Given any simplicial set $X$ in $\sSetBC$, we would like to find a representative $X/\sim$ in the essential image, which we obtain by identifying loops of 1-simplices. \end{remark}